soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 3. Providing insights and knowledge to help prevent attacks against their organization

 > [!IMPORTANT]
-> Threat Intelligence is now part of in Office 365 Advanced Threat Protection Plan 2, which is included in Office 365 Enterprise E5.
+> **Threat Intelligence is now part of in Office 365 Advanced Threat Protection Plan 2**, which is included in Office 365 Enterprise E5.
 If your organization is using another Office 365 Enterprise subscription, Office 365 Threat Intelligence can be purchased as an add-on.
 (As a global administrator, in the Office 365 admin center, choose **Billing** \> **Add subscriptions**.)
-For more information, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center) and [Buy or edit an add-on for Office 365 for business](https://support.office.com/article/4e7b57d6-b93b-457d-aecd-0ea58bff07a6).
+For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp) and then [Buy or edit an add-on for Office 365 for business](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/buy-or-edit-an-add-on).

 ## What's changing?